researchart/fse20/submissions/reusable/bhermann-p970/README.md

 For the analysis of Calls for Artifacts open the file `analysis/calls/analysis.R` and run it completely with the working directory set to the folder of the script.
 This can either be achieved in RStudio or with the R REPL console using the `source("analysis.R")` command or on the command line of the operating system using `R < analysis.R --vanilla`.
-The different variables the script computes contain the information presented in the results section of Section 3.
-The variables are best viewed using RStudio, but can also be inspected using the R REPL console.
+The different values the script computes contain the information presented in the results section of Section 3.
+These values are written as CSV data files to the `analysis/calls/output` folder for the inspected dimensions and communities.

 For the analysis of the survey data open the file `analysis/survey/runall.R` and run it completely with the working directory set to the folder of the script.
 This can either be achieved in RStudio or with the R REPL console using the `source("runall.R")` command or on the command line of the operating system using `R < runall.R --vanilla`.

 This script executes four other scripts: `conferencespread.R`, which computes Figure 1 (and stored automatically in the `analysis/survey/output` folder as `conferencespread.pdf`) from the paper, `participant_stats.R`, which computes Figure 2 and stored automatically in the `analysis/survey/output` folder as `aec_histogram.pdf`), `numericdata.R`, which computes summaries of answers to question types giving numerical output (and stored automatically in the `analysis/survey/output` folder as `numericresults.txt`), and finally `taganalysis.R`, which computes summaries for the data produced by open card sorting (and stored automatically in the `analysis/survey/output` folder as `tagresults.txt`).

 For a full documentation of the scripts and data files please see the documentation inside the artifact.